flexera-public/policy_templates/security/security_groups/world_open_ports/README.md

 ### What it does

-This Policy Template reviews your security group and alerts if any security group rules are open to the public
+This Policy Template reviews your security group and alerts if any security group rules are open to the public.
+Deletion of the Security Group Rules only occur after approval.

 ### Input Parameters